siberianfox/tinygwiki/TinyGv9k-Manual-Programming-and-Test-Instructions.md

 Program the chip.
 First you must select the tinyg2.elf file you wish to program onto the chip.
 Then hit PROGRAM.
 ![](https://farm4.staticflickr.com/3885/14606985478_22c4f78c2a_b.jpg)

 Set the boot fuse.
-Select Fuses.
+Select GPNVM Bits.
 Select boot from Flash, Bank 0 _I don't have a picture for this yet and I'm going from memory, so I may not have this exactly right.
 You do not want the chip to boot from ROM, and you want bank 0, not 1._